ABOUT KATE BERNAL

 Thankfully, I was able to do my college admission exam just in time.
 Following in my dad’s footsteps, I enrolled in an Engineering program.
 More specifically, I got admitted into the Computer Systems Engineering Bachelor’s program in 2003.

 I also got my first Dell computer, a Dell Dimension 8300.
-I remember spending hours doing research on the internet to figure out which computer to buy.
+I remember spending hours researching on the Internet to decide which computer to buy.

 I quickly realized that I wanted a Dell desktop computer and that I needed it to be powerful and have great specifications, so I could use it till the end of my engineering program.

-I also knew I had to get the best warranty available, so I didn’t have to worry about getting it fixed.
+I also knew I had to get the best warranty available, so I didn’t have to worry about fixing it.
 I remember the day I received it.
 I couldn’t sleep thinking about it.
 I even bought covers to protect the monitor, the speakers, the keyboard, and the case.
 I wanted to keep it in pristine condition, and it worked.

 That same year, I started helping my dad with tutoring.
 I tutored high school and college students in Math, Chemistry, and Calculus.
 This helped me once again cover some college and personal expenses.
 I tutored for about 9 years until I moved to the United States.